 Caitlin is a recent Seattle transplant from the East Coast.
 She is certified in Early Childhood Education and has a Bachelors in Sociology with a concentration in Emergency and Environmental Management.
 Caitlin has worked in early childhood education for the past 10 years in a variety of settings including public schools, summer camps, churches, and preschools.
 For Caitlin, Fiddleheads is the perfect place to combine her love of the outdoors with her passion for working with kids.

-Jade Hoiby – Associate Teacher (Magnolia Class)
+Jade Hoiby – Associate Teacher (Magnolia Class and Cedar Class)

 My name is Jade Hoiby and I am a Japanese, Norwegian, and Alaskan Native woman who is continuously overflowing with enthusiasm and joy.
 Having been born and raised in the Pacific Northwest, I have an ever-increasing affinity for my natural and cultural surroundings.
 This past spring, I became a first generation college graduate with a degree in cultural anthropology from the University of Washington.
 Throughout my academic journey, I have realized that I’ve become infused with the feeling of accelerating towards something all-important.
 For the past three years I have had the good fortune of working at the Seattle Farmers Markets and have consequently turned into a farm-fresh-food enthusiast.
 I am constantly craving the outdoors, and find that I am my best self when I am outside exploring, hiking, running, reading or practicing yoga.
 Over the past year, I have fallen in love with the nature preschool movement and with the process of teaching young children in the incredibly dynamic learning environment provided by the forest groves.
 I am elated to have the opportunity to continue working at Fiddleheads this year and look forward to all the adventures we will have together!